jrbrowning/jrbrowning.github.io/README.md

-This page is currently based on the Start Bootstrap theme.
+This page is built using the Start Bootstrap theme.

-I am personalizing it to become the homepage for my web business (craftcoded).
+I am in the process of personalizaing it to make it my own.

-But until that time, giving credit where credit!
+But until that time, giving credit where credit is due!

 # [Start Bootstrap](http://startbootstrap.com/) - [Freelancer](http://startbootstrap.com/template-overviews/freelancer/)